 Single sign on is getting more prolific around the web, with many sites allowing you to use your social media credentials to log into a site.
 However, what happens when you realise that when you go to a website for the first time, they already have your details?
 Thats what happened to me when I… Continue reading When single sign on gets scary

 I listen to a lot of music on Youtube, and it seems like I am forced to listen to an advert every second song.
 Irritating as it is, very very occasionally, it will be something I’m interested in.
 Fortunately, Youtube allow you to skip the advert after 5 seconds.
 However, very few advertisers are using… Continue reading Youtube advertisers, you’ve got 5 seconds of my time.
 Make better use of it.

-I received an email today from Asda, and it contained just one large image.
-Although this might look find on a desktop computer, with stable internet connection, for someone on the move this is a real barrier to consuming the information.
-If the email contained text then the user would be able to consume… Continue reading Email newsletters design bad practice – Asda
+I received an email today from Asda containing just one large image.
+Although this might look fine on a desktop computer, with a stable internet connection, for someone on the move, this is a real barrier to consuming the information.
+If the email contained text, then the user could consume some of the content without… Continue reading Email newsletters design bad practice – Asda